Franz Tangl: Hungarian Academy of Science on

 In 1902, Tangl began as a correspondent to the Hungarian Academy of Science, and in 1910 became a regular professor there.
 This first year as a teacher, Michael Polányi was an assistant in his laboratory the Institute of Pathology and Physiological Chemistry.
 Tangl noticed his intelligence and got him a three-year scholarship, which furthered a turn toward research itself.
 Tangl's insistence that physiology be based on sound knowledge of physical chemistry furthered Polanyi's interest in that area.

-1903-1914, Tangle was appointed ordinarius in charge of medical chemistry at University of Budapest Chemistry Department following the death of the predecessor, Plósz Béla.
+1903–1914, Tangle was appointed ordinarius in charge of medical chemistry at University of Budapest Chemistry Department following the death of the predecessor, Plósz Béla.

-From 1914-1917, he was regular professor of physiology at Budapest University.
+From 1914 to 1917, he was regular professor of physiology at Budapest University.

 While there, he contributed significant research into the study of the development, bird embryo, energy and the metabolism of insects during metamorphosis.
-He was a founder of the College of veterinary medicine, Department of Physiology and Biochemistry, and Anatomy and Histology.
+He was a founder of the college of veterinary medicine, Department of Physiology and Biochemistry, and Anatomy and Histology.

 On December 19, 1917, amidst troubles within Budapest due to the 1st World War, he continued his work, but later that afternoon, while he was going to go back home, he was shot by a stray bullet and he died on the spot, several meters outside his work place.

 1917, December 22, he was buried in the Kerepesi Cemetery.
 His body was exhumed in 1954 and moved to the Farkasréti cemetery.